Contexter/Ensemble-Service/README.md

 ## Next Steps

-- **Initiate a GPT-4 session**, providing the functional prompts to generate the Docker configurations and Python scripts, ensuring they are compatible with execution inside Docker.
+- **Initiate a GPT-4 session**, providing the functional prompts to generate the Docker configurations and Python scripts, ensuring they are compatible with execution inside Docker, and that all paths are explicitly defined relative to `/service`.
-- **Configure the Docker environment** by creating the `Dockerfile` and `docker-compose.yml` as per the prompts, before any other implementation steps.
+- **Configure the Docker environment** by creating the `Dockerfile` and `docker-compose.yml` in the `/service` root directory as per the prompts, before any other implementation steps.
 - **Execute the Python scripts** within the Docker container to set up the project.
 - **Validate the FastAPI implementation** against the OpenAPI specification, ensuring that `operationId`, `summary`, and `description` are explicitly defined in the route decorators.
 - **Write and run tests** inside the Docker container to verify the application's functionality.